-The even beautifuleringly thing is that all of these platforms are affordable to launch and run.
+The even more beautifuleringly thing is that all of these platforms are affordable to launch and run.

 - HubSpot has a ton of free tools and paid options starting at $50/mo.
-(Personally I'm on the Enterprise level, which is $3,200/mo with the $50/mo add-on as well as their hosting, which is $300/mo.
-But I have my reasons and it works for me and my business goals.
-If you'd like to discuss how I might be able to help you achieve your business goals let's talk.)
+(Personally, I'm on the Enterprise level, which is now $3,700/mo with the $50/mo add-on as well as their hosting, which is $360/mo for the Professional CMS.
+But I have my reasons, and it works for me and my business goals.
+If you'd like to discuss how I might be able to help you achieve your business goals, let's talk.)

-Now onto the topic of whether or not Infusionsoft Sucks
+Now onto the topic of whether or not Keap Sucks

 As a CMAC (Certified Marketing Automation Coach) / ICC (Infusionsoft Certified Consultant) / ICP (Infusionsoft Certified Partner) since the Fall of 2008, author of "The Definitive Guide To Infusionsoft," 2013 Infusionsoft Partner of the Year, I have gotten to know the good people at Keap (Infusionsoft) quite well, and I like them.

-Yes, at times they've driven me batshit crazy, but hey, what are friends for, huh?
+Yes, at times, they've driven me crazy, but hey, what are friends for, huh?